 Set aside dedicated time to consume news, rather than getting drawn in to the 24-hour news cycle.
 Read the newspaper in the morning rather than scrolling through Twitter all day to find out what’s going on.
 And keep in mind that at its core, the news business is part of the entertainment industry, designed to tug your emotions and keep you engaged.
 “When you let other people—particularly people in the entertainment industry—form your opinions for you, or tell you what’s important, you give away your power,” writes Bennett.
 Watch and read mindfully, asking yourself whether your opinions on current events are yours or theirs.

 “Get out of your rut,” writes Bennett.
 “Doing, watching, or listening to the same things every day makes time feel like it’s slipping right through your fingers.”
-Instead of falling back on the same media, search through the Internet for new ways to learn and stay entertained.
+Instead of falling back on the same media, search the Internet for new ways to learn and stay entertained.
 Whether you’re into podcasts, games, meditations, craft projects, or artwork, you don’t have to restrict yourself to mass-market media.
 Spending time making new memories and finding new media will expose you to new culture and enrich your life.
-Start with these things you can get on the Internet for free.

-Take more baby steps to achieving your goalsiStock/patpitchaya
+Take more baby steps to achieving your goals